Lincoln College (Illinois): History

 The Lincoln College campus experienced substantial growth following World War II.
-The college had seven dorms, numerous classroom buildings, a library, and a new building dubbed the Lincoln Center, which hosted a gymnasium, state of the art classrooms, and Lincoln Heritage Museum.
+The college had seven dorms, numerous classroom buildings, a library, and a new building dubbed the Lincoln Center, which hosted a gymnasium, state-of-the-art classrooms, and Lincoln Heritage Museum.

+In 1974, Lincoln College received a license for radio station WLNX.

 Since 2010, Lincoln has been recognized as a Predominantly Black Institution (PBI) by the U.S. Department of Education.

 In 2015, David Gerlach was selected as the 22nd President of Lincoln College.
-Shortly after Gerlach's appointment, the Lincoln College Board of Trustees approved a plan to return Lincoln College to its roots as a full bachelor's degree-granting institution, while still retaining its associate degree programs.
+Shortly after Gerlach's appointment, the Lincoln College Board of Trustees approved a plan to return Lincoln College to its roots as a full bachelor's degree-granting institution while retaining its associate degree programs.

 In 2018, business programs at Lincoln College were consolidated under the new MacKinnon School of Business, named in honor of distinguished graduate and successful businessman Alexander "Sandy" MacKinnon.

 On March 30, 2022, Lincoln College announced that, due to significantly decreased enrollment, the college would not be able to sustain itself past the semester and that, unless a "transformational donation or partnership" arose, the college would close on May 13 of that year.
 The school also blamed COVID-19 and a cyberattack for the closure.
 It was announced that the Illinois State Board of Education would take over student transcripts and records.

+In 2025, the Illinois state budget included an allocation of $500,000 designated for Lincoln College despite the fact that the college had been closed for three years; the allocation had reportedly been rolled over since 2018.

 Academics

-As of 2022, the college offered more than a dozen undergraduate programs, as well as two graduate degrees.
+In 2022, the college offered several undergraduate programs and two graduate degrees.

-Lincoln College was accredited by the Higher Learning Commission until its closure in May 2022, when it voluntarily resigned the accreditation.
-In 2010, Lincoln College, Lincoln, Ill. campus, received Accreditation from the North Central Association of Colleges and Schools for their Bachelor of Arts degree in theater.
-In 2013, the campus began offering studies toward a Bachelor of Arts in Jazz Studies.
-Business Programs at Lincoln College were accredited by the International Accreditation Council for Business Education.
+The Higher Learning Commission accredited Lincoln College until its closure in May 2022, when the college voluntarily resigned its accreditation.
+In 2010, the school received accreditation from the North Central Association of Colleges and Schools for its Bachelor of Arts degree in theater.
+In 2013, the campus offered studies toward a Bachelor of Arts in Jazz Studies.
+The International Accreditation Council for Business Education accredited business programs.

 Locations

 Lincoln campus

-Students come from about 25 of the states in the United States and several countries.
-The list of countries include: Australia, China, England, France, Japan, Norway, and Sweden.
-Approximately 10 percent of students are from urban settings, 30 percent are from rural areas, and 60 percent are from the suburbs.
-The student-faculty ratio is 16:1, and most classes contain only 16–20 students.
-There is a 75 percent rate of students graduating in two years.
-Also, 90 percent of those graduates will transfer to a four-year institution the next semester.
+Students originated from 25 U.S. states and several countries, including Australia, China, England, France, Japan, Norway, and Sweden.
+Approximately 10 percent of students were from urban settings, 30 percent from rural areas, and 60 percent from the suburbs.
+The student-faculty ratio was 16:1, and most classes contained 16–20 students.
+There was a 75 percent rate of students graduating in two years.
+Also, 90 percent of those graduates transferred to a four-year institution the following semester.